rewiring-nz/household-model/METHODOLOGY.md

 - $C_{loc}$ is the solar capacity factor for a given location
 - $D$ is the degradation over the 30 year lifespan of the panels

+We assume 0.5% degradation per year over a 30-year lifetime, which averages out to $D = 6.92%$ degradation over 30 years, or 93.08% performance of nameplate capacity over 30 years.

+We assume the following solar capacity factors $C_{loc}$ per region.

+> [!NOTE]
-We assume the following static capacity factors per region.
-However, this is a conservative estimate as capacity factor likely to increase over the next 30 years, as it has historically.
+> These are is a conservative, static estimates.
+Solar capacity factor likely to increase over the years due to technology advancements, as it has rapidly in recent history.

 | Region                 | Solar capacity factor (%) |
 |------------------------|---------------------------|